• Skip to primary navigation

 Jump to Recipe Video

-Crispy juicy chicken coated in a sweet and savory sauce with a spicy kick!
-This quick and easy General Tso Chicken recipe is ready in 25 minutes saving you money on Chinese takeout!
-I also share how to shallow fry or air fry the chicken.
+Crispy chicken coated in a sweet and savory sauce with a spicy kick!
+This quick and easy General Tso's Chicken recipe uses simple ingredients and is ready in 25 minutes.
+A delicious main that's both family-friendly and budget-friendly and great for busy weeknights.

 General Tso Chicken